-If my social enterprise pitch is accepted for oral presentation, what are the next steps?
+If my social impact pitch is accepted for oral presentation, what are the next steps?

 - The abstract author will be notified that their abstract has been reviewed and accepted for presentation at the conference.

-- The author will be required to submit social enterprise pitch presenter agreement in order to confirm their intent to give an oral presentation at the conference.
+- The author will be required to submit social impact pitch presenter agreement in order to confirm their intent to give an oral presentation at the conference.